Visual Studio Code Extension

 You can manage apps with the extension.
 You will see a list of apps underneath this section.
 You can open the dashboards.ps1 script, open a single app's script, restart an app and view apps.

-View Dashboard Logs
+View App Logs

 Scripts